Shallow and Deep Copy

 The following diagram depicts the situation after we have executed the code above.
 We can see that both lst1 and lst2 are affected by the assignment lst2 = 'd':

 Using the Method deepcopy from the Module copyA solution to the described problems provide the module "copy".
-This module provides the method "copy", which allows a complete copy of an arbitrary list, i.e. shallow and other lists.
+This module provides the method "deepcopy", which allows a complete or deep copy of an arbitrary list, i.e. shallow and other lists.

 Let's use deepcopy for our previous list: